Master of Science in Technology

-The Technology MS program is designed to prepare and develop professionals to perform and function as leaders and skilled technologists in the industrial or educational environments.
+The Master of Science in Technology program is designed to prepare and develop professionals to perform and function as leaders and skilled technologists in the industrial or educational environments.

 The program includes three emphases: Technology Management, Information and Electrical Engineering Technology, and Metal Casting.

 The curriculum offers both online and face-to-face classes, which are taught by UNI faculty.
 The program's core courses offer knowledge and skills in research methods, engineering cost analysis, and advanced project management, while the emphasis courses offer in-depth technical contents in specific technology areas.

 Students in the program have rich opportunities for research and publication, technical development, and professional competency development.